Manage authentication profiles

 OAuth 2.0 resource owner password credentials

 The OAuth 2.0 resource owner password credentials authentication type uses an OAuth 2.0 authorization token for authentication.
 This authentication first requests an access token using the resource owner credentials (Username and Password) and then uses the token to access the protected resources.
-To configure this authentication type, set the following properties:
+To configure this authentication type, set the following properties based on the instance type that you connect to:

 • Token endpoint: Endpoint that grants or refreshes the access token.